Fransebas/sssh_distribution/README.md

   * Locally save commands.
 * Text editor for remote files (with command support for those vim lovers).
 * List of current variables in the bash terminal (working on more improvements).
+* Manual Visualizer for commands.
+* *The ability to create Plug-ins.

+*The Plug-in support is on development but the current implementation takes this into consideration and every functionallity above is created like a plug-in that uses an API.

+The idea for the SSSH protocol is to create a GUI for every unix utility that would improve the use of a terminal, for example the `History` functionallity is a GUI to manage the `history` command and can help terminal users to locally save frequent used commands for later use or help the search of a used command in a more visual way than using `ctrl + r`.

 # Index
 * [Server](#server)